-Learning Outcomes Assessment Criteria The learner will The The learner can 1.
+Lea rning Outcomes Ass essment Criteria The learner will The learner can 1.
 Identify the type of help needed by a customer using self-service technology 1.1 prepare a standard demonstration of using the self-service equipment 1.2 prepare to answer frequently asked questions about the operation of the self-service equipment 1.3 identify signs of when a customer is having difficulty with the self service equipment 1.4 choose an appropriate style and level of intervention to help a customer who is having trouble using the self-service equipment 2.
-Assist a customer using self-service technology 2.1 maintain a professional, polite and approachable manner while they observe customers using self- help technology 2.2 demonstrate use of the self-service equipment to a customer 2.3 respond to a request for help from a customer using self-help equipment 2.4 make use of staff override options to clear self- service equipment for use by customers 2.5 talk a customer through use of the self-service equipment whilst allowing them to operate it earning Outcomes Assessment Criteria essment Criteria The learner will The lear earner can 2.6 invite a customer to repeat the operation of the self-service equipment if that helps them to learn 2.7 make positive and encouraging comments to a customer who is learning to use the self-service equipment 2.8 explain to their customer why certain actions and steps are needed to operate self service equipmen 2.9 troubleshoot problems with self-service equipmen and report errors and issues to appropriate people 3.
+Assist a customer using self-service technology 2.1 maintain a professional, polite and approachable manner while they observe customers using self- help technology 2.2 demonstrate use of the self-service equipment to customer 2.3 respond to a request for help from a customer using self-help equipment 2.4 make use of staff override options to clear self- service equipment for use by customers 2.5 talk a customer through use of the self-service equipment whilst allowing them to operate it 2.6 invite a customer to repeat the operation of the self-service equipment if that helps them to learn make positive and encouraging comments to a

+Learning Outcomes Assessment Criteria essment Criteria The learner will The learner can customer who is learning to use the self-service equipment 2.8 explain to their customer why certain actions and steps are needed to operate self service equipment 2.9 troubleshoot problems with self-service equipment and report errors and issues to appropriate people 3.
 Understand how to support customers using self-service technology 3.1 explain why their organisation chooses to offer customers self-service equipment 3.2 explain all aspects of normal operation of the customer self-service equipment 3.3 state frequently asked questions about operation of the self-service equipment and effective answers to those questions 3.4 describe techniques for giving an effective demonstration of self-service equipment 3.5 identify signals and signs that a customer needs help with self-service equipment 3.6 describe organisational procedures for using staff intervention to clear self-service equipment 3.7 explain the importance of building customer confidence in using self-service equipment 3.8 describe organisational procedures for dealing with self-service equipment problems